 Finely chop an onion, 3 cloves of garlic and 1 piece of fresh chilli and fry in a little olive oil.

 Next add some finely chopped courgette and a generous teaspoon of cumin powder.
 If you love cumin like I do, you can add even more.

-Add some finely chopped red pepper and some oregano and some salt.
+Add some finely chopped red pepper and some oregano and salt.

-Next come the 4 mushrooms.
-Allow to cook until the mushrooms have shrunk and are cooked through.
-Add a jar of chilli beans, borlotti beans, kidney beans or other bean of your choice.
+Next come sliced mushrooms.
+Cook until the mushrooms have shrunk and are cooked through.
+Add a jar of chilli beans, borlotti beans, kidney beans, black beans or other bean of your choice.

-Stir fry for a few minutes before adding the 4 chopped tomatoes and heat through.
-Cook for a few minutes to reduce the tomatoes, taste the mixture and add some tomato purée to taste.
+Stir fry for a few minutes before combining the 4 chopped tomatoes and heating through.
+Cook for a few minutes to reduce the tomatoes, taste the mixture and add some tomato passata to taste.
 Add a little bit of water and heat through.